-Wine Access has put together a stellar team of top sommeliers and connoisseurs with remarkable credentials that you can read about here.
+Wine Access has put together a stellar team of top sommeliers and connoisseurs with remarkable credentials.
 Each of them posts their personal recommendations so you can shop by the expert and order from their curated lists.

 There’s no monthly requirement to order

 Order classic, rare and new wines directly on the website anytime you choose.
 Wine Access will deliver to all states that allow shipping of alcoholic beverages within the U.S.A.
 Unfortunately, some states don’t comply.

 Even though you can purchase wines individually online, you’ll get even more value by joining the Wine Access Wine Club.
 As a member, you’ll receive 6 bottles for $150, 4 times per year.
 Each order includes a video that walks you through each wine in the collection as well as its accompanying story.
 Members also receive 10% off all of their purchases on the website.

 Here’s what I tried

 Wine Access generously sent me four bottles to sample.
 Such a tough job for a blogger!
 (Just kidding!)

 My package arrived within days and, because it contained alcohol, required a signature from UPS.
 That makes plenty of sense.
 I wouldn’t want my neighbors to walk away with my stash.